Hongchan-Kim/MobiRPL/README.md

 Hongchan Kim, Hyung-sin Kim, and Saewoong Bahk, "MobiRPL: Adaptive, Robust, and RSSI-based Mobile Routing in Low Power and Lossy Networks," to appear in Journal of Communications and Networks, 2022.

-Main application files can be found in examples/ipv6/MobiRPL.
+Main application files can be found in examples/ipv6/MobiRPL/.
 1. udp-sink.c contains operations of RPL root node.
 It generates downlink traffic.
 2. udp-sender.c contains operations of RPL non-root node.
 It generates uplink traffic.
-3. project-conf.h introduces a lot of experimental settings and parameters.
+3. project-conf.h introduces various experimental settings and parameters.

 There are three important parameters to configure MobiRPL.
 * MOBIRPL_MOBILITY_DETECTION